niplav/site/language.md

 * guy who is building AGI on a discord server with his buddies instead of getting  himself a girlfriend
 * guy who insists on the distinction between corporatism and corporatocracy
 * guy who says “beginning of this century” when referring to the aughts, and “last century” for events in the nineties
-* guy who takes mdma at a techno rave and says “so this is what it's all about”, but not just about raving culture, but, like, life in general
+* guy who takes MDMA at a techno rave and says “so this is what it's all about”, but not just about raving culture, but, like, life in general
 * guy who meets his spouse in the metaculus comments
 * guy who, when he hears someone mention SARS, thinks of deep Q-learning